 Many think that there are only a few “chosen ones” who can serenade people with their voices and own the stage.
 They believe that if you are not born with the ability to immediately belt out C5s and above, then you are probably not born with the skill and should, therefore, give up.

-I cannot stress how untrue this is.
+I cannot stress how false this is.

 Just like playing instruments, nobody comes into the world already knows how to sing well.
 Sure, they are born with the talent, but it will need thorough cultivation to make it great.

 While some have a higher musical intelligence that makes it easier for them to learn, it does not mean that it is hopeless for everybody else.
 Anyone who is willing to put in time and effort can learn how to sing and how to do it well.
 So, how much can singing lessons help?